How to Get Married in Mexico: A complete guide for nuptials

 - Be ‘Apostilled’ in the country where you live by the appropriate organization / authorities (see next section about Apostilles)

 These forms are attained from the local registry office in Mexico.
 You will need to specify whether you will get married under joint or separate property on this form.

 Full Passport; we recommend that it’s valid for at least 6 months, and a copy of same (both the bride and groom).

-Original and copies of Your Visitor’s Permit (FMM) which was completed at the port of entry or, if you are resident in Mexico, a copy of your resident permit.
+Original and copies of Your Visitor’s Permit (FMM) which was completed at the port of entry or, if you are resident in Mexico, your resident permit.

 These will need to be Apostilled and translated by an approved translator (see Apostille, below)

-The Plates from the Chest X-rays (get these in Mexico).
+The Plates from the Chest X-rays, if required in the state where you get married.
+(Always get these in Mexico).